arghya90/CodeEntropy/README.md

 3. creation of an exclusive file that contains all the CONSTANTS.
 4. Removal of `makemodule.sh` file.
 5. Can read CHARMM topology and trajectory (coordinate/forces) and a separate executable for charmm inputs is now available.
+6. TOPO method 2 does both SC and BB entropy calculation, but separately.
+7. Minor changes to DCD reading code.